-The 2012-13 season marked Dominique Bukasa’s first year as an Assistant Coach at Delta College.
-He joins Coach Ressa’s staff after spending the 2011-2012 season as the Head Coach of Lassen College.
-Prior to Lassen College he was an NCAA Division I Assistant Coach at Sacramento State University from 2008 to 2011 for former Delta College and Junior College Hall of Fame Coach Brian Katz.
-His duties with the Hornets included recruiting, scouting, player development, academic mentor and game scheduling.
+The 2012-13 season marked Dominique Bukasa’s first year as an Assistant Coach at San Joaquin Delta College.
+He joined Coach Ressa’s staff after spending the 2011-12 season as the Head Coach at Lassen College.
+Prior to Lassen College he was an NCAA Division I Assistant Coach at Sacramento State University from 2008-2011 for former Delta College and California Community College Coaches Hall of Famer Brian Katz.
+His duties with the Hornets included recruiting, scouting, player development, academic mentoring and game scheduling.

-Bukasa, who has over 10 years of coaching experience, worked as an Assistant Coach for Ed Madec from 2005-2008 at the College of Siskiyous and Fresno City College.
-At the College of Siskiyous he helped coach the Eagles to a 27-5 record and a No. 1 ranking in the state for nine consecutive weeks in the 2005-06 season.
+Bukasa, who has over 10 years of coaching experience, worked as an Assistant Coach for Ed Madec from 2005-2008 at College of the Siskiyous and Fresno City College.
+At College of the Siskiyous, he helped coach the Eagles to a 27-5 record and a #1 Ranking in the State for nine consecutive weeks during the 2005-06 season.
 That marked the first time in school history that the College of Siskiyous had received the top ranking in the State.
-The next two years at Fresno City College he was part of the coaching staff that won the 2007 California Community College State Tournament Championship, back-to-back Central Valley Conference league titles and State Final 8 appearances with a 62-16 combined record.
+The next two years at Fresno City College, he was part of the coaching staff that won the 2007 California Community College State Championship, back-to-back Central Valley Conference league titles and State Final Eight appearances with a 62-16 combined record.

-After playing three years at Sonoma State (1997-00), where he was part of a nationally-ranked team that set the school record for victories in 1998-99, Bukasa had a successful career overseas.
+After playing three years at Sonoma State University (1997-00) where he was part of a national ranked team that set the school record for victories in 1998-99, Bukasa had a successful career overseas.
 He played four years of professional basketball in Belgium and France.

-Since 2001, he has been involved with world renowned trainer Jeremy Russotti’s 1% Club, a summer and off-season program that trains elite high school, collegiate and professional basketball players.
-Many of the players he helped train with the 1% Club went on to sign Div.
-I scholarships and Professional Contracts, including Angelo Tsagarakis (Oregon State/Pro in France) and Josh Akognon (Washington State/Cal State Fullerton/Dallas Mavericks).
+Since 2001, he has been involved with work renowned trainer Jeremy Russotti’s 1% Club, a summer and off season program that trains elite high school, collegiate and professional basketball players.
+Many of the players he helped train, went on to sign Division I scholarships and professional contracts, including Angelo Tsagarkis (Oregon State/Pro in France) and Josh Akognan (Washington State/Cal State Fullerton/Dallas Mavericks).

-Bukasa graduated from Sonoma State in 1999 with a degree in history, and a minor in political science.
-In July of 2008, he earned a Master’s degree in Kinesiology from Fresno Pacific University
+Bukasa graduated from Sonoma State University in 1999 with a degree in history and a minor in political science.
+In July 2008, he earned his Master’s Degree in Kinesiology from Fresno Pacific University.

-Eddie Hernandez joined the Delta College Basketball staff in 2013.
+Eddie Hernandez joined the San Joaquin Delta College Basketball staff in 2013.
 Coach Hernandez is currently in his 19th season of coaching basketball.
 For the past 18 years he has been a local high school coach.
-He played for Coach Ressa at Franklin High School and join his coaching staff after graduating in 1994.
-Next, he joined the coaching staff at Bear Creek High School and for the past 14 years he has helped transform their basketball program.
-During his nine years as the head coach his teams made playoffs 3 times, including the first playoff win in school history.
-He coached three league MVP’S, 1 All Area Stockton Record player of the year, and five Stockton Record 1st team all area players.
-Coach Hernandez is the winningest coach in Bear Creek boys basketball history, and received Coach of the Year from the Stockton Record in 2010.
-He has coached many players that have continued their careers at Delta College including Jerrel Green, Dwayne Lee, Benny Simi, Derek Lujan and A.J Khalon.
+He played for Coach Ressa at Franklin High School and joined his coaching staff after graduation in 1994.
+Next he joined the coaching staff at Bear Creek High School and for the past 14 years he has helped transform their basketball program.
+During his nine years as the head coach, his teams made playoffs three times, including the first playoff win in school history.
+He coach three league MVP’s, one All-Area Stockton Record Player of the Year, and five Stockton Record First Team All-Area Players.
+Coach Hernandez is the winningest coach in Bear Creek basketball history and was named Coach of the Year by the Stockton Record in 2010.
+He has coached many players that have continued their careers at Delta College including Jerrell Green, Dwayne Lee, Benny Simi, Derek Lujan and AJ Khalon.

-Eddie attended Delta College and received his B.A in Physical Education in 2000 from CSU Stanislaus.
-In 2009 he received his Master’s degree in Kinesiology from Fresno Pacific University.
-He has been a teacher for 13 years and is currently a health and physical education teacher at Tokay High school, as well as an adjunct associate professor at Delta College.
+Eddie attended Delta College and received his B.A. in Physical Education in 2000 from CSU Stanislaus.
+In 2008 he received his Master’s Degree in Kinnesiology from Fresno Pacific University.
+He has been a teacher for 13 years and is currently a health and physical education teacher at Tokay High School as well as an adjunct professor at Delta College.
 Coach Hernandez and his wife Isela have been married for 16 years.
-They reside in Stockton with their four children, Sabrena (19) who is a current Delta College student, Alex (9), Lina (7), and Lily (4).
+They reside in Stockton with their four children, Sabrena (19), who is currently a Delta College student, Alex (9), Lina (7) and Lily (4).